kendru/learn-cljs/content/section-4/lesson-21-functional-programming-concepts.md

 What Perlis means is that when we have 100 functions that operate on the same common data type or abstraction, we can compose them to do many more than 100 things.
-However, if we go the object-oriented route and tie methods to specific classes of objects, then the ways in which we compose behaviour is much more limited.
+However, if we go the object-oriented route and tie methods to specific classes of objects, then the ways in which we compose behavior is much more limited.

 As we will be building a group chat application at the end of this section, let's consider a component